SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - `addonProduct`: this is the technical name of the add-on product
 - `addonVersion`: This is the technical version of the add-on product `<product version>.<support package stack level>.<patch level>`

-The section “repositories” contains one or multiple software component versions:
+The section `repositories` contains one or multiple software component versions:

 - `name`: the technical name of the software component
 - `branch`: this is the branch from the git repository